EdoardoCostantini/blogdown/content/post/2022-03-27-hi-hugo/index.markdown

 \hat{\beta}^{\text{ridge}} = \text{argmin}_{\beta} \left\{ \sum_{i=1}^{N} \left( y_i - \beta_0 - \sum_{j=1}^{p} x_{ij}\beta_j \right)^2 + \lambda \sum_{j=1}^{p}\beta_j^2 \right\}
 $$

-with a one to one correspondence between the `\(\lambda\)` and `\(t\)` parameters.
+with a one-to-one correspondence between the $ \sigma $ and $ t $ parameters.
-The ridge solutions are not equivariant under scaling of the inputs, and so one normally standardizes the inputs before solving the minimization problem.
+The ridge solutions are not equivariant under scaling of the inputs Therefore, we better standardize the inputs before solving the minimization problem.

-Notice that the intercept `\(\beta_0\)` has been left out of the penalty term.
-Penalization of the intercept would make the procedure depend on the origin chosen for Y. By centering the predictors inputs, we can separate the solution to the [minimazion problem](https://www.notion.so/Ridge-regression-8134d8babda5413ab182df645c6196a8) into two parts:
+Notice that the intercept $ \beta_0 $ has been left out of the penalty term.
+Penalization of the intercept would make the procedure depend on the origin chosen for $ Y $.
+By centering the predictors inputs, we can separate the solution to the [minimazion problem](https://www.notion.so/Ridge-regression-8134d8babda5413ab182df645c6196a8) into two parts:

 - Intercept
 $$